soft-matter/trackpy/README.rst

 What is it
 ==========

-**mr** is a Python package providing tools for passive and active microrheology experiments, including multiple particle tracking, analysis of colloidal trajectories, and rheological models.
+**mr** is a Python package providing tools for passive and active microrheology experiments.

 Main Features
 =============